Not a Traditional First Dia de Reyes Celebration

 Known as ‘El Dia de Reyes’ (Three Kings Day), January the 6th represents the height of the Christmas season.
 The date marks the culmination of the twelve days of Christmas and commemorates the three wise men who traveled from afar, bearing gifts for the infant baby Jesus.

-We didn’t have a ‘traditional’ Día de Reyes celebration.
+We didn’t have what might be considered a traditional Día de Reyes celebration.
 With it being our first year to celebrate, I didn’t think we would but that didn’t stop me from starting a new tradition for my family.
-We didn’t leave the kids’ shoes out to be filled with coins.
 Neither my husband nor I grew up celebrating this holiday.
 We decided to add it to our holiday celebrations not just because it’s a ‘Latino’ holiday but because we believe that it continues the story of Jesus’ birth beautifully.
-I thought it would be interesting to let my ‘Spidey and Captain America’ come up with how they wanted to celebrate.
+From the time I began teaching my sons about the meaning of Christmas, I’ve made sure to include the Three Kings.
+I told the story of how they came AFTER Jesus’ birthday to bring Him gifts.

-Since we began talking about Christmas, I made sure to mention the Three Kings.
-I told the story of how they came AFTER Jesus’ birthday to visit him.
-Since the Three Kings followed the brightest star to find Baby Jesus, my son insisted that we create stars and hang them in our window so they could find us too.
+Instead of leaving the kids’ shoes out to be filled with coins, I thought it would be interesting to let mis chiquitos come up with how they wanted to celebrate.
+Since the Three Kings followed the brightest star to find Baby Jesus, my son insisted that we create stars and hang them in our window so they could find us, too.
 Being a homeschool family, I used this as an opportunity to teach shapes and how to trace and cut.

 So maybe our celebration wasn’t as traditional as in some homes.
 What’s awesome is that we have our own celebrations and now traditions.
 In future holidays, we can learn more about each king and the gifts they brought to Jesus.